 The microsimulation method used for the study has been highlighted as the best method for risk factor and chronic disease modelling by the OECD.
 The value of this approach is that it enables interventions to be scaled to the entire populations that wouldn’t be practical or feasible in a traditional randomised trial.
 For the first time, we’ll bring together behavioural risk factor and NCD model with a hepatitis risk transition model to more accurately model the long-term trajectories of liver disease.

 The final report is expected to be published at the beginning of 2022.

-EASL’s mission is supported by an unrestricted education grant from Bristol-Myers Squibb.
-Bristol-Myers Squibb has had no input into EASL content.
+EASL’s mission is supported by an unrestricted education grant from Bristol-Myers Squibb and Gilead.
+Bristol-Myers Squibb and Gilead have had no input into EASL content.